thomasnield/oreilly_kotlin_for_data_science/1. From Data Science to Production with Kotlin/section_iv_flow_control_and_classes.md

 Object-oriented programming and classes have often been overlooked in data science, primarily because they traditionally require a lot of boilerplate code and reduce flexibility.
 This is not the case with Kotlin.
 Classes are a powerful tool in expressing business domains, especially with data classes which are an effective substitute for tuples.

-Currently, classes don't provide direct means to translate to matrices and other tabular data structures essential for machine learning.
+Currently, classes don't provide direct means to translate to matrices and other tabular data structures essential for learning tasks.
 But classes provide a way of keeping business domain code well organized, and it's not much effort to fluently convert a class into a vector/matrix that works with data science libraries.
 This will be covered in _Practical Data Modeling for Production, with Kotlin_.

 ## 4-3A: A Basic Class

-A class is an entity that is used to create instances of objects, which can be used to model things in the real world.
+A class is an entity that is used to create instances of objects, which can be used to model things in our world.
 For instance, we can create a `Patient` class that holds `firstName`, `lastName`, and `birthday` properties.
 Each type must be explicitly declared, with a `val` or `var` keyword just like variables.
 We can use this to create several patients with these properties.

 Note you can also provide the properties as named parameters, just like functions.